 The answer is too many!

-So many course creators spend hours and hours on developing their content, then spending days and sometimes months recording and editing high production quality videos.
+So many course creators spend hours and hours developing their content, then spend days and sometimes months recording and editing high-production quality videos.

 Only to find out later that they don’t have an audience to sell to.

-I did this mistake not once but two times.
+I made this mistake not once but two times.

 I created my course on how to build a website.
 Although this course has a huge audience the problem was I didn’t have any audience.